odas/mindful-spend/README.md

 Most tracking apps want you to stop thinking about your money.
 They automate everything and hand you a pie chart at the end of the month.

-ReceiptIQ takes the opposite view: **the act of reviewing what you spent is the point.**
+mindful-spend takes the opposite view: **the act of reviewing what you spent is the point.**

 When you upload a screenshot and confirm each line item, you're making a deliberate choice to engage with your spending.
 That ₹3,200 midnight air fryer from Zepto isn't just a data point — it's a decision you're now conscious of.
 The mild friction is intentional.